Vsingh11/Assignment4/README.md

 ## Choreography

 The content is presented alphabetically by student's first name, with the two dual majors listed before the single major student.

+# Designer Section
+I used my own version of SMACCs that mainly used the base for selecting and styling and layout for positioning on the page.
+I used the Z pattern for the homepage and the F pattern for the doublemajors page.